kprasadvnsi/tang-doc/content/risc-v-core/hummingbird/_index.en.md

 ## Compile the demo program

-We are going to Compile a GPIO demo that Blinks the Onboard LED on Lichee Tang.
+We are going to Compile a GPIO demo that Blinks the Onboard LED on Tang Primer.

 Use the following cammand to compile the Demo.